nikhjoy/wordpress-todos-app/README.md

 Installation

-Download ZIP
+1. Download ZIP

-Upload to your wordpress plugins
+2. Upload to your wordpress plugins

-Activate
+3. Activate

-use shortcode [pskalski_todo] in place where you want to display your to do list.
+4. Use shortcode [pskalski_todo] in place where you want to display your to do list.